-The Guidance notes that the Regulations obligate airport operators to review, and if necessary revise, NAPs at least every 5 years.
-This timeframe for review can be brought forward if major changes or development occur.
+The Guidance notes that the Regulations obligate airport operators to review, and if necessary, revise NAPs at least every 5 years.
+This timeframe for review can be brought forward if a major development occurs.
 It also suggests that Operators may wish to carry out informal reviews as a part of their ongoing reporting of environmental matters.
-We produce an Annual Monitoring Report in relation to the section 106 agreement with Christchurch Borough Council, which already reports on progress towards many of the measures described within the NAP.
-This mechanism will allow us to respond quickly to any changes in circumstances that our development brings about.
+BIAL produce an Annual Monitoring Report in relation to the s106 agreement with Christchurch Borough Council.
+This reports on progress towards many of the measures described within the NAP.